 If a formal dispute is created, the original transaction amount, along with a $15 dispute processing fee charged by the cardholder's bank, will be withheld from your Online Payments account balance.
 In the event that your Online Payments balance doesn’t have sufficient funds to cover the disputed amount and fee, the difference will be withdrawn from your connected bank account immediately.

-Note: AutoPay will automatically be disabled for a client who has a dispute.
+Note: AutoPay is automatically disabled for any clients who have a dispute.
 This is done to give you time to respond to the dispute and so that you can have the most control over managing their billing.
-Once a resolution has been reached on the dispute, you can choose to re-enable AutoPay for the client.
+Once the dispute is resolved, you can re-enable AutoPay for the client.
 To learn more, see Getting Started with AutoPay.

-While disputes are an unfortunate part of accepting online payments, the best way to manage them is to take steps towards preventing them from happening.
-Here are some important steps to take to prevent disputes:
+While disputes are an unfortunate part of accepting online payments, the best way to manage them is to take steps to avoid them.
+Here are some important steps you can take to avoid disputes:

 - Maintaining clear and frequent contact with your clients can help prevent many of the reasons for disputes.
-By responding to issues and processing refunds or replacement orders quickly, your clients are much less likely to take the time to dispute a payment.
-By making your contact information prominent and keeping clients updated throughout their payment process, you can actively work to prevent disputes from happening.
+By responding to issues and processing refunds quickly, your clients are less likely to take the time to dispute a payment.
+Additionally, by making your contact information prominent and keeping clients updated throughout their payment process, you can actively work to avoid disputes.

-- Including a clear description of your refund and cancelation policies in your intake and practice documents.
+- Including a clear description of both your refund and cancellation policies in your practice documents.

 - Using a recognizable name for your Statement descriptor.
-This can be set or updated by going to Settings > Billing and Service > Online Payments and we recommend using your business name.
-This helps avoid customer confusion when they look at their bank statements.
+This can be updated at Settings > Billing and Service > Online Payments.
+We recommend using your business name, as this helps avoid client confusion when they look at their bank statements.

 Note: Every cardholder ultimately has the right to dispute charges with their card issuer.
 While you can take steps to minimize the likelihood of disputes, they aren’t entirely preventable.